awsdocs/amazon-efs-user-guide/doc_source/wt2-apache-web-server.md

       $ cd /var/www/html/efs-mount-point
       ```

    1. Make a subdirectory for `sampledir` and change the ownership\.
 And change directory so you can create files in the `sampledir` subdirectory\.
-If you followed the preceding [Single EC2 Instance Serving Files](#wt2-apache-web-server-one-ec2-host), you already created the `sampledir` subdirectory, so you can skip this step\.
+If you followed the preceding [Single EC2 instance serving files](#wt2-apache-web-server-one-ec2-host), you already created the `sampledir` subdirectory, so you can skip this step\.

       ```
       $  sudo mkdir sampledir